 Medical Treatment Options for Work-Related Spinal Cord Injuries

 Spinal cord injuries require significant specialized medical care and the recovery can be slow or limited.
 These injuries can affect the skin, digestive system, circulatory system, respiratory system, muscles, and mood.
 Besides needing assistance with daily activities such as dressing, bathing, traveling to appointments, and more, those who suffer spinal cord injuries face several medical interventions.

 In the early stages of treatment after injury, it is common for injured workers to be immobilized, receive drugs to slow the degeneration of the tissues, or even undergo surgery.
 Going forward, those who suffer a spinal cord injury require ongoing treatment.
 Some common interventions include:

 - Additional surgery

 Suffering a spinal cord injury on the job can have devastating effects on your life and the lives of those you love, but support and care are available.
-At Monast Law Office, Jim Monast has helped many injured workers obtain the medical attention and compensation they need to be successful after a work injury.
+At Monast Law Office, Jim Monast has helped many injured workers obtain the medical attention and compensation to be successful after a work injury.
 Call our Upper Arlington office today to learn more about what we do and how we can help, or take a moment to fill out the contact form on this page.
 We can answer your questions and schedule a free, no-obligation consultation.